grafana/pyroscope/docs/sources/configure-client/go-span-profiles.md

 # Span profiles with Traces to profiles for Go

 Span Profiles represents a major shift in profiling methodology, enabling deeper analysis of both tracing and profiling data.
-Traditional continuous profiling provides a system-wide view over fixed intervals.
+Traditional continuous profiling provides an application-wide view over fixed intervals.
 In contrast, Span Profiles delivers focused, dynamic analysis on specific execution scopes within applications, such as individual requests or specific trace spans.

 This shift enables a more granular view of performance, enhancing the utility of profiles by linking them directly with traces for a comprehensive understanding of application behavior.
 As a result, engineering teams can more efficiently identify and address performance bottlenecks.